-(1) One-half of anticipated Excess ERAF (\$55 million) is budgeted and no assumptions for one-time revenues is made in future years.
+(1) One-half of anticipated Excess ERAF (anticipated ERAF may be based on a multi-year average of prior year Excess ERAF) is budgeted and no assumption for one-time revenues is made in future years.

-These growth assumptions represent an increase in General Fund revenues of \$87.2 million over the next five years.
-Based on the close of the secured tax roll, Secured Property Tax revenues increased 8.0% in fiscal year 2017-18 and are projected to grow 4.0-5.0% through fiscal year 2022-23 for a projected increase of \$55.7 million over the five-year period.
-Sales tax growth is projected to grow at 2.0% through fiscal year 2022-23 for a projected increase of \$2.5 million over the five-year period.
-In addition Property Tax In Lieu of VLF, which grows at the same rate as Secured Property Tax, is projected to grow by \$23 million (or 21.6%) over the next five years.
-Transient Occupancy Tax (TOT) growth projections are increased due to inclusion of the anticipated opening of the 350-room Airport Hyatt in 2019, which is anticipated to add approximately \$2.5 million annually and then hold at 2% annually thereafter.
-Finally, the Proposition 172 Public Safety Sales Tax, which is impacted by both local and statewide sales activity, is projected to grow 2% annually or \$8.4 million over the five-year period.
+These growth assumptions represent an increase in General Fund revenues of \$138.7 million over the next five years.
+Based on the close of the secured tax roll, Secured Property Tax revenues increased 7.0% in fiscal year 2020-21 and are projected to grow 4.0-5.0% through fiscal year 2025-26 for a projected increase of \$68.7 million over the five-year period.
+Unsecured Property Tax increased 1.5% in fiscal year 2020-21 and are projected to grow 1.0 - 1.5% through fiscal year 2025-26 for a projected increase of \$594,756 over the five-year period.
+Sales tax growth is projected to decrease by 30.8% in fiscal year 2020-21, but then grow at 2.0% through fiscal year 2025-26 for a projected increase of \$10.6 million over the five-year period.
+Property Tax In Lieu of VLF is projected to decrease by 22.5% in FY 2020-21 but then increase at 5% through fiscal year 2025-26 for a projected increase of, \$25.2 million over the next five years.
+Transient Occupancy Tax (TOT) is projected to grow around 9.0 - 12.9%.
+Finally, the Proposition 172 Public Safety Sales Tax, which is impacted by both local and statewide sales activity, is projected to grow 2% annually or \$9.0 million over the five-year period.]

 Expenditure Growth Projections.
-Ongoing discretionary expenditures are expected to grow \$115.3 million or 17.4% in the aggregate over the five-year period.
+Ongoing discretionary expenditures are expected to grow \$118.3 million or 18.6% in the aggregate over the five-year period.
 Salaries and benefits will account for most of this increase.
-Net of revenue offsets derived from labor increases, salaries and benefits are expected to grow by \$100.8 million from fiscal year 2018-19 to fiscal year 2022-23, largely due to projected labor agreements with many of the bargaining units beginning in the fall of 2018.
-Furthermore, the County uses a blended 30% offset to account for increased revenues that will result from federal and State funding, including grants, and increased fees and contract revenues.
-With these offsets, the net impact to the General Fund is projected to grow \$70.6 million (or 3.0% per year).
+Net of revenue offsets derived from labor increases, salaries and benefits are expected to grow by \$60 million from fiscal year 2020-21 to fiscal year 2025-26.
+The County uses a blended 30% offset to account for increased revenues that will result from federal and State funding, including grants, and increased fees and contract revenues.
+With these offsets, the net impact to the General Fund is projected to grow \$42 million (or 3.5% per year).

 (2) Collected by the State and allocated by the State Controller to each qualified county in proportion to its share of the total taxable sales in all qualified counties during the most recent calendar year.
-Source: County

-In its expenditure projections, the County factors in 9% annual growth for health benefits, 3% annual growth for dental benefits, and applies the blended retirement contribution rate of 36.02% (the statutory rate for fiscal year 2018-19) for fiscal years 2019-21 through 2022-23.
+In its expenditure projections, the County factors in 5% annual growth for health benefits, 2% annual growth for dental benefits, and applies the blended retirement contribution rate of 38% (the statutory rate for fiscal year 2020-21) for fiscal years 2021-22 through 2025-26.
 See "Employee Relations and Collective Bargaining" above.

 A summary of the increases for projected employee costs is provided in the table below.
 The following table contains projections; actual results may differ from such projections and such differences may be material.
-[UPDATE TABLE 7]

-Table 7

-SUMMARY OF SALARY AND BENEFITS INCREASES

-Fiscal Year 2017-18 through 2022-23
+Table 7 SUMMARY OF SALARY AND BENEFITS INCREASES Fiscal Year 2020-21 through 2025-26(1)